PinkInk/upylib/rfb/README.md

 Dispatch queue of messages from RFB Client to optional user-implemented handler methods;

 - **ClientSetPixelFormat**(self, bpp, depth, big, true, masks, shifts)<BR/>
-  _Called when Client asks to set pixel format, unlikely to be overridden by user implementation, used during session init to signal client pixel properties_
+  _Called when Client asks to set pixel format, unlikely to be overridden by user implementation, used during session init to signal client pixel properties._

 ```python
 rfb.RfbSession.ClientSetPixelFormat(self,